-Many TLI library routines block to wait for an incoming event.
+Many XTI/TLI library routines block to wait for an incoming event.
 However, some time-critical applications should not block for any reason.
-An application may do local processing while waiting for some asynchronous TLI event.
+An application can do local processing while waiting for some asynchronous XTI/TLI event.

-Asynchronous processing of TLI events is available to applications through the combination of asynchronous features and the non-blocking mode of TLI library routines.
+Asynchronous processing of XTI/TLI events is available to applications through the combination of asynchronous features and the non-blocking mode of XTI/TLI library routines.
 Use of the poll() system call and the I_SETSIG ioctl command to process events asynchronously is described in ONC+ Developer's Guide.

-Each TLI routine that blocks for an event can be run in a special non-blocking mode.
-For example, t_listen() normally blocks for a connect request.
-A server can periodically poll a transport endpoint for queued connect requests by calling t_listen() in the non-blocking (or asynchronous) mode.
-The asynchronous mode is enabled by setting O_NDELAY or O_NONBLOCK in the file descriptor.
-These modes can be set as a flag through t_open(), or by calling fcntl() before calling the TLI routine. fcntl() enables or disables this mode at any time.
+Each XTI/TLI routine that blocks for an event can be run in a special non-blocking mode.
+For example, $t_listen()$ normally blocks for a connect request.
+A server can periodically poll a transport endpoint for queued connect requests by calling $t_listen()$ in the non-blocking (or asynchronous) mode.
+The asynchronous mode is enabled by setting O NDELAY or O NONBLOCK in the file descriptor.
+These modes can be set as a flag through t_open(), or by calling fcntl() before calling the XTI/TLI routine. fcntl() enables or disables this mode at any time.
 All program examples in this chapter use the default synchronous processing mode.

-O_NDELAY or O_NONBLOCK affect each TLI routine differently.
+O NDELAY OF O NONBLOCK affect each XTI/TLI routine differently.
 You will need to determine the exact semantics of O_NDELAY or O_NONBLOCK for a particular routine.